Switching from conda to pixi

 Reproducibility

 Conda has no built-in lockfile.
-Reproducing an environment from an environment.yml does not guarantee the same package versions will be resolved—channels change over time, and conda env create can silently produce a different set of packages than what was originally installed. conda list --export does not always produce a reproducible file.
+Reproducing an environment from an environment.yml does not guarantee the same package versions will be resolved.
+Channels change over time, and conda env create can produce a different set of packages than what was originally installed. conda list --export does not always produce a reproducible file (From my personal experience, it rarely produces ready-to-use file without manual edits).
 Tools like conda-lock exist to fill this gap, but they are a separate step that most people skip.

 Pixi generates a pixi.lock automatically on every pixi add or pixi install.
 This file pins every package in the resolved environment, including transitive dependencies, and is meant to be committed to version control.
 Reproducing the exact environment on another machine is then a single pixi install.